ZurichMedTech/model-intelligence/docs/tutorials/moga-tutorial.md

 2. **Select designs based on priorities** - choose points emphasizing safety, efficacy, or balanced performance
 3. **Understand design limits** - recognize theoretical bounds on achievable performance
 4. **Guide further optimization** - identify which parameters most strongly influence the tradeoffs

+### Comparison with Response Surface Modeling Results

+The MOGA optimization results can be directly compared with the optimal design identified through Response Surface Modeling analysis.
+The RSM tutorial identified a single optimal configuration:

+**RSM Optimal Design:**
+- Angle Width: 250º
+- Inter-Electrode Spacing: 1.5mm
+- Length: 1mm
+- Silicone Padding: 1.5mm
+- Width: (fixed parameter in RSM analysis)

+**MOGA Pareto Optimal Solutions:**
+The weighted Pareto frontier table reveals multiple optimal configurations that offer different tradeoffs between safety and efficacy.
+The MOGA analysis includes electrode Width as an additional optimization parameter, providing a more comprehensive design space exploration.
+Notably, several MOGA solutions feature similar parameter ranges to the RSM optimum, but with systematic variations that explore the fundamental tradeoff space:

+- **Safety-prioritized solutions** typically feature more conservative electrode dimensions
+- **Efficacy-prioritized solutions** optimize for lower stimulation thresholds
+- **Balanced solutions** often align closely with the RSM single-objective optimum

+This comparison demonstrates how MOGA provides a comprehensive view of the design space that encompasses and extends beyond single-objective optimization results, revealing the complete landscape of optimal tradeoffs available to engineers.

 <!-- ### Design Parameter Analysis